AnishPh/ed-site/README.md

 U can download it from their official site
 Php any version above 7

+Sliders
+The sliders are implemented using ImageSlidernaker (http://imageslidermaker.com/)

+Animation
+Css Animation is used

 FILESYSTEM
 The main "home" directory is a base directory for this project.